frowzyispenguin/Wireless-Change-Mode-WCM-/README.md

 # Wireless-Change-Mode
-an script for change wireless adapter mode ('managed' , 'monitor')
+this is script for changing wireless adapter mode ('managed' , 'monitor')

 it's really easy to use just type it
 - ` python WCM.py `